-In July and August 2015, the Attorney-General’s Department (with support from PwC’s Indigenous Consulting) began consultation with community members, service providers, government, non-government organisations and others about what a trial justice reinvestment project could look like for Port Adelaide.
-Further work is being undertaken to refine the scope of the trial and further engagement process.
+In July and August 2015, the Attorney-General’s Department (with support from PwC’s Indigenous Consulting) consulted with community members, service providers, government, non-government organisations and others about what a trial justice reinvestment project could look like for Port Adelaide.

 What is justice reinvestment?